sgaudart/tron2d/README.md

 # tron2d

-my first game with python and curses
+My first game with python and curses... <br>
+Sorry the game is not finished as I would like.
+I don't think improving the code but this training has allowed me to know the library "curses".

 ## Requirement